 Mark Leonard of Cerros Sands is your trusted broker in sunny Belize.
 Below is more information on who Mark is:

-A licensed broker with 30 years of experience and 14 years living in Belize.
+A licensed broker with over 30 years of experience and 19 years living in Belize.

 Mark has very strong credentials covering all aspects of real estate.
 From sales, lending, marketing, development, including land planning and engineering, infrastructure, residential and commercial construction, business management, and real estate law.

 Mark is a specialist in Waterfront and Resort-Recreational.
 His experience includes brokering and owning a Residential and Commercial Sales, Leasing, Mortgage Company and a construction company.

 Prior to entering Real Estate and obtaining his California Brokers License, Mark worked for Chevron Corporation for 13 years.
 Working his way through all the major accounting departments ending this career as a Financial Analyst in Chevron Information and Technology, the companies Computer Technology and Telecommunications subsidiary.